bgottlob/LILI-Interpreter/docs/source/interpreterdemo.rst

    object: hands
    video_title: wash-hands

-The above output simply displays the values of the objects along with their keys as stored in the resulting **object dictionary**, which is a Python *dict* structure that maps objects to semantic labels.
-The keys are essentially semantic labels that can be given to the LILI master control module to execute the appropriate action.
-The resulting object dictionary can be sent to another software component as a JSON string or a Python *dict*.
+The above output simply displays the values of the objects along with their keys as stored in the resulting :ref:`object dictionary <object-dictionary>`, which is stored as a Python *dict*.
+The resulting object dictionary can be sent to another software component as a JSON string or a Python *dict* and the dictionary's content and semantic labels can used to determine which tasks LILI must complete.

-See the
+See the :mod:`~interpreter.extractor` module for a full list of object extractor functions and the rules they utilize.